-In the face of trying economic times and upheaval among fragile states, MFAN Principal Bill Anderson has released a policy brief, in partnership with the German Marshall Fund of the U.S., that touts a strong U.S.-EU foreign assistance partnership as an invaluable instrument against global instability.
+In the face of trying economic times and upheaval among fragile states, MFAN Principal Bill Anderson has released a policy brief, in partnership with the German Marshall Fund of the U.S., that touts a strong, collaborative U.S.-EU foreign assistance partnership as an invaluable instrument against global instability.
 Entitled, “The U.S.-EU High Level Development Dialogue: Building on the Legacy of the Marshall Plan,” Anderson puts forth a multi-faceted argument on the future of international development assistance.
-The author, offering both retrospective analysis and evaluative projections, asserts that a widespread, integrated foreign assistance strategy between the U.S. and the EU is the appropriate response to instability in the global economy and conflict in the Middle East and North Africa.

 On Tuesday, Brookings launched their recent publication, Catalyzing Development: A New Vision for Aid.
 The event featured engaging speakers and a panel of experts who assessed aid as a driver of global progress.
 As participants examined the changing landscape of foreign assistance, many of their recommendations for increased effectiveness aligned with MFAN’s priorities.
 Inclusive partnerships … Continue reading Brookings releases Catalyzing Development: A New Vision for Aid

 A recent post on the Center for Global Development’s blog offers a recap of last week’s event with Liberian President Ellen Johnson Sirleaf.
 Todd Moss, CGD’s vice president for corporate affairs, discusses the President’s speech and her laudable goals for Liberia.
 The full post is available here.
 CGD had the honor and privilege of hosting … Continue reading CGD: President Sirleaf’s Ambition for Liberia: Aid-Free in a Decade